 The Oral Tradition

 In this, our nineteenth issue, we explore what it means to speak of the Gurdjieff teaching as an oral tradition.
 Looking at our teaching from this perspective has helped us to discover riches in the concept that go far beyond the everyday association of the phrase “oral tradition” with the act of communicating by word of mouth.
-A complete printed copy of this issue can be ordered from our online store.
+A complete printed copy of this issue can be ordered from our store.

 “That a teaching is communicated in many ways—through person-to-person exchange, through music and sacred dance, song and story—has become more and more clear.
 Above all, we have come to see that the oral tradition means that the teaching lives and continues through those who seek to embody it; it comes to life only within a community of seekers working together under special conditions.”

 Creating Conditions for a Teaching

 How does an oral tradition preserve and transmit its treasures?
 In these passages from his writings, Gurdjieff indicates intentions, attitudes, and other conditions that are needed to support a teaching.

 “When you begin your work, you must be in a state of active vigilance...
 Before beginning, you must prepare yourself.”

 The Presence of the Master